ThomasFrew/Rate-My-Bop/README.md

 # Rate-My-Bop
-A little project I made in JS which plays random songs and determines your favourite
+A little project I made in JS, created to play songs and determine your favourite.

+It utilises basic features such as audio playing, objects and methods, and type-scanning functions.